pjdevries/com_hopper/README.md

 - Joomla!
 5.1.x
 - PHP 8.1

+The extension is developed and (not very well) tested on Joomla!
+5.1.x.
+It will most likely also work on Joomla!
+4.x, but it hasn't been tried there.

 ## Installation and configuration ##

 Installation is the same as for any other Joomla extension.
 In its current form, it requires no configuration.